IBM-OSS-Support/Redhat-Paver-Code-Assist-Exercise/README.md

 1.[testcases-chatmodel](testcases-chatmodel)  has the 6 questions/scenarios where we are testing for the chat compagainst the following model:
 * **granite3-dense:2b**

-2.The [chatresults](https://github.com/IBM-developers/Redhat-Paver-Code-Assist-Exercise/tree/main/chat-results) folder contains the output for each iteration.
-We run the 5 scenarios  for the

 3.The [test-tabmodel](https://github.com/IBM-developers/Redhat-Paver-Code-Assist-Exercise/tree/main/tab-result) folder contains the result for the tab completion testcases